 Scream World in Texas

 Screamworld, in Houston, right off the bat tells parents it is too intense and not recommended for children under 12 without a parent.
 It also says that young children may not be admitted.
 But for those who can enter, it is a screamfest.
-There are five exhibits: the outdoor Maze of Maniacs; the Edge of Darkness; Skull Cave (formerly the Haunted Hotel); Jake's Slaughterhouse; and the outdoor Zombie Graveyard.
-Screamworld is running Friday and Saturdays in late September, and then Thursdays through Sundays through October, with extra openings Monday, October 28 through Halloween, and a last Friday and Saturday opening November 1 and 2.
-For more information, visit their Web site, Scream World.
+There are five exhibits: the outdoor Clown Asylum Maze, the Edge of Darkness, The Swamp, Jake's Slaughterhouse and the outdoor Zombie Graveyard.
+Screamworld is running Friday and Saturdays in late September, and then Thursdays through Sundays through October, with extra openings Monday, October 27 through Halloween, and a last Saturday on November 1.

 Netherworld in Georgia

-Netherworld in Norcross, a suburb of Atlanta, has been called the No. 1 Hometown Haunted House by Hauntworld and includes two haunts -- The Dead Ones and the Boogeyman.
+Netherworld in Norcross, a suburb of Atlanta, has been called the No. 1 Hometown Haunted House by Hauntworld and includes two haunts -- Season of the Witch and Spliced.
 Netherworld has a 6 and older policy and features live performers, great special effects and incredible robotics.
-It's open Friday and Saturday nights the last two weekends in September, and then seven days a week until November 3.
-Hours of operation are: Sunday to Thursday from 7:30 to 10:30 p.m.; Friday and Saturday nights in October from 7 p.m. until midnight; and Halloween and the first weekend of November from 7 to 11 p.m.
-For more information, visit their Web site, Netherworld.
+The grand opening is the last weekend in September, running seven days a week until November 8.
+Hours of operation are: Friday and Saturday nights, September and November, from 7 to 11 p.m.; weeknights and Sundays, 7:30 to 10:30 p.m.; and weekends from 7 p.m. to midnight.

 Blood Manor in New York

-Blood Manor brings a Reign of Terror to lower Manhattan as this fright house offers several new experiences.
-(To be announced.)
+Blood Manor brings a Reign of Terror to lower Manhattan as this fright house celebrates its 10th anniversary.
 The attraction doesn't recommend children under 14 visit.
-Prices range from $30 to $50 per ticket and there are student discounts on certain nights.
-Blood Manor opens October 4 and is open Thursday from 7:30 p.m. until midnight; Friday and Saturday from 7:30 p.m. to 2 a.m.; Sunday from 6 p.m. to 11 p.m.; October 30, November 1 and 2 from 7:30 p.m. to 1 a.m.; Halloween from 6 p.m. to 1 a.m.
-For more information, visit their Web site, Blood Manor.
+Prices start at $30 per ticket and there are student discounts on certain nights.
+Blood Manor opens October 3 and is open Thursday from 7:30 p.m. until midnight; Friday and Saturday from 7:30 p.m. to 1 a.m. (until 2 a.m. the two Saturdays before Halloween); Sundays from 6 to 11 p.m.; and Halloween from 6 p.m. to 1 a.m.

 Scare House in Pennsylvania